lovehifi/build-lms-sq-raudio/README.md

 How to create a perfect and feature-rich Music Server-Player with a user-friendly, easy-to-use, and visually appealing interface, coupled with outstanding sound quality on your Raspberry Pi?
 Choose rAudio on the Arch Linux platform to turn this into a reality.
 (Pi 2, Pi 3, and Pi 4).

-Here are the steps to connect to your Pi using SSH (with rAudio) via Putty:
+#### Here are the steps to connect to your Pi using SSH (with rAudio) via Putty
-Open Putty on your computer.
+- Open Putty on your computer.
-In the "Host Name (or IP address)" field, enter the IP address of your Raspberry Pi or the hostname "raudio.local".
+- In the "Host Name (or IP address)" field, enter the IP address of your Raspberry Pi or the hostname "raudio.local".
-For the username, enter: root
+- For the username, enter: root
-For the password, enter: ros
+- For the password, enter: ros
-Press Enter after providing the login credentials.
+- Press Enter after providing the login credentials.
-You should now be connected to your Raspberry Pi via SSH using rAudio as the root user.
+- You should now be connected to your Raspberry Pi via SSH using rAudio as the root user.
-Copy each of the following commands and paste them into Putty SSH, then press Enter.
+- Copy each of the following commands and paste them into Putty SSH, then press Enter.

 # Build LMS-rAudio for Pi 2 and Pi 3